 Lawyer Michelle Whitehead’s DIY legals

-Her “contracts that care” are easy to use, avoid jargon and include a review and an online accountability session.
+Her “contracts that care” are easy to use, avoid jargon and include an online accountability session.

 There are multiple DIY packs on offer, including:

 - Client service agreements and specific agreements for coaching, healing, workshop.*